ayushi2019031/glownet.io/_posts/2025-09-14-gpu-computing-with-shared-memory.md

 ---

-## Cache vs Shared Memory
+# Cache vs Shared Memory

-### What is cache in GPUs?
+## What is cache in GPUs?
    Modern GPUs have small hardware-managed caches (L1, L2) that automatically store recently accessed global memory values.
    - Benefit: hides some global memory latency.
    - Limitation: not fully under programmer control,  caching is implicit, and performance can be unpredictable.

-### Early GPUs had no cache
+## Early GPUs had no cache
    The first generations of CUDA-capable GPUs didn’t include cache at all.
 Every global memory access had to go directly to DRAM, making memory latency a huge bottleneck.

-### Why is shared memory powerful?
+## Why is shared memory powerful?
    Shared memory is programmer-managed scratchpad memory inside each SM (Streaming Multiprocessor).
-   - ⚡ **Faster atomics** – atomic operations in shared memory are much faster than in global memory.
+   - **Faster atomics** – atomic operations in shared memory are much faster than in global memory.
-   - 🏦 **More banks** – it is organized into multiple banks, allowing high-bandwidth parallel access.
+   - **More banks** – it is organized into multiple banks, allowing high-bandwidth parallel access.
-   - 🎯 **Predictable performance** – since you control what data is loaded and when, shared memory avoids the uncertainty of hardware caching policies.
+   - **Predictable performance** – since you control what data is loaded and when, shared memory avoids the uncertainty of hardware caching policies.

 <details>
-  <summary>🏦 What Are Banks in GPU Shared Memory?</summary>
+  <summary> What Are Banks in GPU Shared Memory?</summary>
   <div style="background-color:#f5f5f5; padding:12px; border-radius:6px; margin-top:8px;">
     <ul>
       <li><b>Shared memory is split into "banks".</b><br>